gubellom/gubellom.github.io/R files/Merging.md

 3) A dataset with individual-level values for the variable "social trust", rescaled from [0,10] to a [0,1] scale.
 The dataset is labeled as `df_trust`.
 4) A dataset with a sample of people from the country "Austria", labelled as `df_append_austria`.

-All datasets and code reproducing them, can be found in this <a href="https://github.com/gubellom/r_dataset_exercises/tree/main">Github directory</a>).
+All datasets and R code generating them can be found in this <a href="https://github.com/gubellom/r_dataset_exercises/tree/main">Github directory</a>.